Extracurricular Activities

 While joining any community college club can help boost your chances of employment after graduation, students participating in debate clubs tend to possess even greater hiring odds!

 A community college’s debate club teaches members how to research, articulate arguments, and clarify ideas.
-Subsequently, individuals actively engaging in debate club activities are often more prepared to speak clearly during interviews, demonstrate a professional presence, and clearly explain ideas and abilities.
+Subsequently, individuals actively engaging in debate club activities are often more prepared to speak clearly during interviews, demonstrate a professional presence, and clearly explain concepts and abilities.
 Indeed, there are many reasons why debating in college can lead to you debating all the job offers on the table post-graduation!

 Debating is, by no means, the same thing as engaging in a full-blown argument.
-Instead, you will have to prepare a compelling, succinct argument, which will gain support and backing, rather than simply attacking your opponent blindly."
+Instead, you will have to prepare a compelling, concise argument, which will gain support and backing, rather than simply attacking your opponent blindly."

 Networking with the Professional Community

-While each community college’s debate club may focus on its own unique topics, most debate clubs strive to boost students’ investigations of community and social issues.
+While each community college’s debate club may focus on its unique topics, most debate clubs strive to boost students’ investigations of community and social issues.

-For example, Gulf Coast Community College (GCCC), located in Panama City, Florida, is one
+For example, Gulf Coast Community College (GCCC), located in Panama City, Florida, is one of the many community colleges providing students

 . . .read more